39 Austrian German Phrases and Slang for Speaking Like a Local

 Was die Deutschen und Österreicher trennt ist ihre gemeinsame Sprache.
-(What distinguishes the Germans from the Austrians is their common language.)

-He brought it straight to the point.
 Germany and Austria share the same language, but with fundamental differences in the way they use it.

 The Austrian Hochdeutsch (“high” German) used in writing and formal contexts is fairly similar to the German Hochdeutsch, however, there are huge differences in the way German is spoken in everyday life.